radio4000/publications/user-agreement-privacy-policy-terms-of-use.md

 Unless stated otherwise, [all the software created for Radio4000](https://github.com/internet4000/) and Internet4000 are free software, using [GPL-v3](https://www.gnu.org/licenses/gpl-3.0.en.html)and [aGPL-v](https://www.gnu.org/licenses/agpl-3.0.en.html)[3](https://www.gnu.org/licenses/agpl-3.0.en.html).

-The websites use [Google Analytics](https://www.google.com/analytics/).
-You can join the discussion of [this issue on Github](https://github.com/internet4000/radio4000/issues/155), and find more documentation on their [cookie usage](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage).
-You can also [opt-out of Google Analytics](https://tools.google.com/dlpage/gaoptout).

 The database and API are hosted and served by Google’s [Firebase](https://firebase.google.com/) service.
 You can query the public data using [its documentation](https://www.eff.org/pages/tools).

 If you are interested in helping migrate everything to free software solutions, please [get in touch](https://support.internet4000.com/chat/).